djolodjolo23/ESP32-CAM-DualCore-ObjectDetection/README.md

 Inference is **not** performed on every single frame, as processing time depends on the model size.
 Instead, the video stream runs continuously, and a tiny JS script in `index.html` dynamically updates centroids.
 The actual drawing happens on the client side while streaming, while live inference runs on the ESP32.

-Currently, this setup works with **FOMO** from Edge Impulse, as it's much faster compared to other models.
-The script calculates centroids by default.
-If you want to modify the code to use bounding boxes instead, you'll need to update the `index.html` file accordingly.
+Currently, this setup works with **FOMO** from Edge Impulse, as it's the only model that can run object detection with an acceptable time delay.
+The script includes three buttons that allow you to enable/disable individual centroids, bounding boxes, and a single global centroid (which calculates the mean value of centroids—works really well for a single class and low resolution).

 ## How to Run